fair-ground/Fair/README.md

 It is powered by the Fair package, which is a zero-dependency cross-platform (Linux, macOS, & iOS) set of Swift 5.6 modules.

-The Fair package is used to power app distribution networks such as [appfair.net](https://appfair.net), as well as the end-user applications that interface with them such as [App Fair.app](https://appfair.app).
+The Fair package is used to create and maintain app distribution networks such as [appfair.net](https://appfair.net), as well as the end-user applications that utilize them such as the [App Fair.app](https://appfair.app).

 - [fairtool](#fairtool)
   - [Installation](#fairtool)